Intermittent Hypoxia Studies

 Phase 1 – Intermittent Hypoxia and Extended Caffeine Treatment

 Under the direction of one of our board members, Dr. Carl Hunt, who is at Uniformed Services University of the Health Sciences (USUHS), we have completed a study of preterm babies in neonatal intensive care units (NICUs).
 Participating in the study were 16 hospital NICUs, a data coordinating center at Boston University, USUHS and the American SIDS Institute.
 The Institute provided funding assistance and our executive director, Dr. Betty McEntire, served as the project director.
-The results of this study were published in the March issue of JAMA Pediatrics.
+The results of this study were published in JAMA Pediatrics.

 For this first study, we hypothesized that intermittent hypoxia is still occurring even after the immature breathing was no longer apparent, and that extended caffeine treatment could reduce intermittent hypoxia episodes.
 We randomly assigned caffeine-treated infants born at less than 32 weeks’ gestation to receive extended treatment with caffeine at a usual NICU dose or to usual care (n=53) once they had reached 34 to 37 weeks’ postmenstrual age (PMA).
 Infants underwent continuous oxygen saturation (pulse oximeter) monitoring until they had been home for at least one week and had reached at least 40 weeks’ PMA.
 At 35 weeks’ PMA, control infants spent an average of 106 seconds per hour (s/h) with oxygen saturation (SaO2) levels below 90%; at 36 weeks’ PMA, time spent below 90% SaO2 fell to 100 s/h.
 Among the infants in the extended caffeine group, time spent below 90% SaO2 was 51 s/h at 35 weeks and 49 s/h at 36 weeks.
 However, there was no significant reduction in IH with extended caffeine use after 36 weeks.